bettysteger/flutter-firebase-adapty/README.md

 ### Use this template

-**Step 1:** App name
+#### **Step 1:** App name & icon
 Go to github and click on [Use this template](https://github.com/new?template_name=flutter-firebase-adapty&template_owner=bettysteger) (on the top right) to create a new repository with this template.
 Then clone the repository to your local machine.

+Install all plugins with `flutter pub get`.
 To rename your appname and packagename you can use the following command:

 ```bash
 flutter pub global activate rename